 Directed to Children

-An advertisement is ‘directed primarily to children’ in Australia where children represent 35% or more of the audience.
+In the food industry codes, an advertisement is ‘directed primarily to children’ in Australia where children represent 35% or more of the audience.
 In Australia, advertisements that include cartoons, animations or emojis are often not considered advertising to children but instead advertisers say they appeal to an adult’s sense of nostalgia for childhood.

 Definition of ‘unhealthy’ food